Haoming9810/CSS143B-2020Fall/homework/homework_6/problem_2.md

     }
 ```

-In this test, we'll remove the first element from these 4 data structures and compare the time it takes at different input sizes.
-When this code is run, it print to the console the following:
+In this test, the first element is removed from all 4 data structures and we'll compare the time it takes at different input sizes.
+When this code runs, it prints to the console the following:

 ```
 5000	0.008142	0.024334	0.024799	0.004410